mwherman2000/neo-windocs/windocs/README.md

 ## Purpose

-The purpose of the section windocs is to...
+The purpose of the section windocs is to serve as a repository for content purposely designed to help Microsoft .NET developers ramp up and become productive more quickly.

-TODO - What and Why

 ## Goals